ZakSchenck/planet-facts-site/README.md

 # planet-facts-site
-Vanilla Javascript Single Page Application.
-Includes every planet with different information toggles. https://zakschenck.github.io/planet-facts-site/
+Vanilla Javascript Single Page Application and includes every planet with different information toggles.
+This project is based on a wireframe from Frontend Mentor https://zakschenck.github.io/planet-facts-site/